dexterpante/poc_sigasig/README.md

-# SIGASIG - Smart Intelligent Genetic Algorithm Scheduler for Institutional Governance
+# SIGASIG - School-wide Integrated Governance, Administration and Systemmatic Instructional Guidance

 SIGASIG is an advanced class scheduling system that uses linear programming optimization to automatically generate optimal timetables for educational institutions.
 The system intelligently assigns teachers, rooms, and classes while respecting constraints such as teacher qualifications, room availability, and workload limits.